Hannah Duncan

 About me

-Becoming our "true self", or recovering from what has been done to us in our pasts, can be a sticky, messy and scary business.
-Sometimes trauma leaves residues of fear, shame and immobility... and yet in overcoming these residues, there can be an intensely satisfying and rewarding process.
+I utterly believe that therapy "should" work: it should be practical, exploratory and safe.
+Yet we have to recognise that becoming our most "true self", or recovering from what has happened to us in our past, can be a sticky, messy and scary business.
+Traumas and negative experience can leave residues of fear, shame and immobility... and overcoming these residues, can offer an intensely satisfying and rewarding experience.
 Behaviours and patterns (and even the story that we tell about what has happened to us) - things that have perhaps held us back from a deeper or healthy experience of the world can become redundant as we grow and develop.
 It's tough going, but ultimately about doing more than surviving.
 We all deserve to thrive and find out who we really are.
+Finding the right person to help support in this process can be a bit of a minefield!

 I am an "Integrative Relational" therapist - which for me means that I integrate theoretical models from a variety of orientations to work in a way which is real for me and (I believe) helpful to my clients.
 (These orientations would mainly be Person-Centred theory, Gestalt and Transactional Analysis and some CBT, Mindfulness and Psychodynamic theory).
 I also like to work in a creative way with other media and believe in listening to the body and somatic experience in the room.